 Ticks are most active from March to October and are more frequently found in wetlands, wooded areas, bushes, or tall grass.
 Dogs who walk through these areas are at increased risk, which is why it is important to check your dog thoroughly for ticks after spending time in the outdoors.

 Treatment For Lyme Disease In Dogs

 Although most dogs recover, some have a relapse infection and may need to stay on antibiotics for longer.
-Other dogs don’t respond to antibiotics at all and have to be carefully monitored, especially because they are at higher risk for kidney disease.
+Other dogs don’t respond to antibiotics and need carefully monitoring, especially because they’re at higher risk for kidney disease.

 Prevention of Lyme disease in dogs is important, as well.
 Avoiding areas of high infestation, including areas of tall grass, underbrush, or other places ticks are common will help.
 Stay on trails during nature hikes, and always check your dog for ticks after spending time outdoors.